EkLine scheduled documentation agents

 Click Create Agent.

-The agent appears in the Scheduled Agents list and runs automatically at the next scheduled time.
+The agent appears in your list and runs automatically at the next scheduled time.

 Section titled “Choose a schedule”The schedule picker supports four frequencies.
 All times display in your local timezone.